Alpacas as Lifestyle Animals

 It doesn't take much imagination to realise that larger stock animals such as cattle, donkeys and horses could be a danger to alpacas.
 One kick might easily be lethal.
 However, even smaller stock such as sheep and goats are a risk as they ram opponents with their heads, particularly true of the males.
 Non-equine livestock also carry the same varieties of parasitic gut worms as alpacas and since they poo all over paddocks, it ensures that the alpacas will be constantly reinfected with these worms.
 Pigs are totally unsuitable as paddock companions and are particularly dangerous to crias.
 There are also a number of zoonotic diseases affecting the usual livestock that can jump to alpacas.

-Essentially, alpacas should be in their own paddocks to remain healthy and safe.
-Cross-grazing with horses is valuable as they seem to relish the lush grass that grows around the middens.
+Essentially, alpacas should be kept in their own paddocks to remain healthy and safe.
+Cross-grazing with horses is valuable as they seem to relish the lush grass that grows around the alpaca middens.
 This in turn keeps worm numbers down and horses are unaffected by the same worm species as alpacas.

-There are owners who keep their alpacas in with other species and their assurances are frequently seen on social media.
+There are owners who keep their alpacas in with other species and their assurances are sometimes seen on social media.
 To balance this, I suggest that these owners are not likely to advertise on social media when there has been a serious or fatal event.
 The need for separate paddocks can be significant for a lifestyle block and may be an issue if different species are wanted.

 Fleece value